 This turned out to be one of my favorite most recent projects!
 I had seen this tutorial from Photo Jojo on Pinterest and since I was already making the picture necklaces from above I knew this would be super easy as well.
 I already had a fridge magnet that I no longer liked, so I just cut that up rather then buying new magnets.
 Also, instead of using poster board for the backing, I used some thick paper I had lying around, on some of them I just used the photo paper it was printed on.
 When just using Dimensional Magic directly on the photo paper know that it does curl up a little bit, but it doesn’t bother me enough to warrant the extra step of Mod Podging on the extra thick paper.
 So these magnets basically just cost me the printing, since I had everything else!
 And they are honestly the cutest things ever!
 Such an easy project that Mom will love!

 Such a simple gift, but I think its perfect.
 Why not tell the women who raised you how much you love her with a card that she can cherish.
-It can be as simple as a folded up piece of paper with a handwritten heartfelt sentiment, a card that you designed and printed yourself, or a store-bought card.
+It can be as simple as a folded up piece of paper with a handwritten heartfelt sentiment, a card that you designed and printed yourself (or got from the VIP library), or a store-bought card.
 Slip in a favorite picture or two, or print it as the front of the card itself.
 The possibilities are endless with this gift!

 Well there you have it, 7 photo gifts for your Mom!
 Which one will you give your mom this Mother’s Day?